 - HMV 7EG 8858, Play it yourself No. 4, The descant recorder.
-Greensleeves to a Ground and "La Tubeuf" from Suite in G Major by Louis de Caix d'Hervelois
+Greensleeves to a Ground and "La Tubeuf" from Suite in G Major by L. de Caix d'Hervelois

 - HMV 7EP 7105, Music for Recorder and Harpsichord.
 Sonata in F (Larghetto, Allegro, Siciliana, Allegro) for Treble Recorder and Harpsichord by George F. Handel and Movements from Partita No. 5 in E minor (Andante, Vivace, Siciliana, Vivace, Vivace) for Descant Recorder and Harpsichord by Georg Philipp Telemann

 - HMV 7EP 7106, Music for Recorder and Harpsichord.
 Movements from Sonata in F (Amoroso, Menuet) by Gaetano Pugnani for Descant Recorder and Harpsichord and "La linote éfarouchée", "Le Rossignol Vainqueur" and "Le Rossignol en Amour" all by François Couperin for Sopranino Recorder and Harpsichord